Animated stretch preview.

 - Builds usable hip range for sitting, squatting, walking, and training.

-- Let pelvis stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep pelvis relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Forcing the knee or low back to compensate for limited hip range.